ahuarte47/duckdb-pdal/README.md

 ## Example Usage

-You can use the extension to read point cloud data from various formats (e.g., LAS, LAZ, etc.) and perform spatial queries on them.

 First, make sure to load the extension in your DuckDB session.

+Then you can use the extension to read point cloud data from various formats (e.g., LAS, LAZ) and perform transformations on them.

+This is the list of available functions:

 + ### PDAL_Drivers